 A second milled bar is built into the denture which slides very securely onto the dolder bar creating a very positive connection without the need of the lateral support usually achieved by covering the roof of the mouth.

-Showing an upper implant retained denture with dolder bar-this costs £9,500
+Showing an upper implant retained denture with dolder bar-this costs £9,500 – Finance available for this treatment

 What is the process for implants?